 aerial-drone / Adobe Stock

-To see one of the most historic buildings in all of Rome, you should consider checking out the incredible Mausoleum of Augustus, where the very first emperor in Roman history — Augustus — was laid to rest.
+To see one of the most historic buildings in Rome, you should consider checking out the incredible Mausoleum of Augustus, where the very first emperor in Roman history — Augustus — was laid to rest.
 The great-nephew of Julius Caesar, Augustus, ruled Rome for nearly fifty years before his death.

 Ostia Antica